-- TORA is a distributed routing protocol based on a "link reversal" algorithm. - Routes are discovered on demand. - Designed to minimize communication overhead by localizing algorithmic reaction to topological change. - Tries to avoid the overhead of discovering new routes.
+- TORA is a distributed routing protocol based on a "link reversal" algorithm. - Routes are discovered on demand. - Provides multiple routes to destination. - Designed to minimize communication overhead by localizing algorithmic reaction to topological change. - Tries to avoid the overhead of discovering new routes.

-- Described in terms of water flowing downhill towards a destination node. - Links between routers conceptually viewed as a "height". - Link is directed from the higher router to the lower router. - Height adjustments occur when topology changes.
+- Described in terms of water flowing downhill towards a destination node. - Links between routers conceptually viewed as a height. - Link is directed from the higher router to the lower router. - Height adjustments occur when topology changes.